Serena Williams Was Really Excited About Rocking Braids To The Royal Wedding

 “Hey y’all.
 My friend’s getting married today,” Williams said.
 “I’m up super early — well, for me.
 I’ve known her for so many years, and I’m so happy for her.”

-Serena Williams’ fans were also excited about the royal wedding, but what impressed the pro athletes’ admirers wasn’t Meghan Markle’s tiara or dress; they couldn’t stop gushing over Williams’ modern-day take on Rapunzel hair.
+Serena Williams’ fans were also excited about the royal wedding, but what impressed the pro athlete’s admirers wasn’t Meghan Markle’s tiara or dress; they couldn’t stop gushing over Williams’ modern-day take on Rapunzel hair.

 Serena Williams attending the royal wedding in cornrows is, in my opinion, revolutionary #RoyalWedding